gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This functionality is available for types extending `ComponentSpec` and `BinarySpec`.

-### TestKit dependency decoupled from Gradle core dependencies

-The method `DependencyHandler.gradleTestKit()` creates a dependency on the classes of the Gradle TestKit runtime classpath.
-In previous versions of Gradle the TestKit dependency also declared transitive dependencies on other Gradle core classes and external libraries that ship with the Gradle distribution.
-This might lead to version conflicts between the runtime classpath of the TestKit and user-defined libraries required for functional testing.
-A typical example for this scenario would be Google Guava.
-With this version of Gradle, the Gradle TestKit dependency is represented by a fat and shaded JAR file containing Gradle core classes and classes of all required external dependencies to avoid polluting the functional test runtime classpath.

-### Visualising a project's build script dependencies

-The new `buildEnvironment` task can be used to visualise the project's `buildscript` dependencies.
-This task is implicitly available for all projects, much like the existing `dependencies` task.

-The `buildEnvironment` task can be used to understand how the declared dependencies of project's build script actually resolve, including transitive dependencies.

-The feature was kindly contributed by [Ethan Hall](https://github.com/ethankhall).

-### Checkstyle HTML report

-The [`Checkstyle` task](dsl/org.gradle.api.plugins.quality.Checkstyle.html) now produces a HTML report on failure in addition to the existing XML report.
-The, more human friendly, HTML report is now advertised instead of the XML report when it is available.

-This feature was kindly contributed by [Sebastian Schuberth](https://github.com/sschuberth).

 ### Model rules improvements

 #### Support for `LanguageSourceSet` model elements